SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/45-use-your-own-docker-image-for-renku-session.md

             - `registry.renkulab.io/laura.kinkead1/n2o-pathway-analysis:980f4a3`
 		- if you want to use a custom image built with Github Actions:
     		- `ghcr.io/<username>/<projectname>:sha-<hash>`
-			- You can follow the README of this [template](https://github.com/SwissDataScienceCenter/renku-custom-vscodium-image-template) to build your own custom image
+			- You can follow the documentation how to [Use Your Own Docker Image For Renku Sessions](use-your-own-docker-image-for-renku-session)
     - The image identifier should be in the format that works with `docker pull`
 4. Depending on the image you’re using, you’ll need to fill in the **Advanced settings**.
 See the information below for how to fill it in: